hdillon/ms-signalr-client/README.md

 The build number is a little ahead of the offical jquery.signalr repo.
 This is due to fixes to this package requiring a package version bump.

-### Problems

-If you have problems with this package, log them on [the bug tracker](https://github.com/dfrencham/ms-signalr-client/issues).
-If you have issues with the jquery.signalr library, go to the [SignalR bug tracker](https://github.com/SignalR/SignalR/issues).

 ### Licence Information

 As per the following:

 - All client code is Copyright (C) Microsoft Corporation.
 All rights reserved.

-I make no claims on this code, but I have kindly packaged it up for you. :)
+I make no claims on this code